[Ord. No. 935-2 § 3, 10-2-2000]

 That the Board of Trustees shall make and adopt such bylaws and regulations for their own guidance and for the government of library and reading rooms as may be expedient and consistent with the laws of the State of Missouri and with this Chapter; they shall have exclusive control of the expenditures of all monies collected to the credit of the library fund; they shall have the power to appoint a suitable librarian and to appoint the necessary assistants, and fix their compensation, and shall also have power to remove such appointees and may exclude from the use of the library and reading rooms any and all persons who shall willfully violate the rules and regulations established by said Board of Trustees for the operation of the public library and reading room.

 The Board of Trustees shall hold regular meetings at least once a month at the time and place to be fixed by said Board of Trustees and shall hold additional meetings upon the call of the President of the Board and shall do all things necessary to carry out the powers and duties of said Board of Trustees.

-The Board of Trustees shall at their October meeting of each year, meet and organize by electing such other officers as they deem necessary, those officers to hold their office until the election of officers the following October.
+The Board of Trustees, at their July meeting of each year, shall meet and organize by electing such other officers as provided in the bylaws.
+Those officers to hold their office until the election of officers at the following July meeting.